cnlohr/beanboy/README.md

 4. ~~Add transparency code.~~
 5. ~~Add API for comms~~
 6. Add networking to emu
+7. Add button debouncing
-7. Add compression to sprites
+8. Add compression to sprites
-8. Add sprite rotation maybe?
+9. Add sprite rotation maybe?
-9. Add sprite scaling maybe?
+10. Add sprite scaling maybe?
-10. "Pass the puffer"  "Hot Potato with puffer fish"
+11. "Pass the puffer"  "Hot Potato with puffer fish"
   a.
 Choose between 2 and 6 players
   b.
 Randomly assign X amount of passes.
   c. number of passes remaining is unknown.
-11. Shut the box.
+12. Shut the box.
   a.
 Rules too complicated for me to write here.